dloconnor/networking-fundamentals/README.md

 ## Learn the basics first.

-A practical, hands-on introduction to the networking fundamentals every engineer should understand.
+The intention of this repository is simple - focused, hands-on networking fundamental labs that every engineer should understand.

 No prior networking experience required.